introlab/OpenIMU/README.md

     1. Install the latest Desktop distribution fitting your compiling environment (will not be needed in the future)

 4. Install [MiniConda3](https://conda.io/miniconda.html)
-    1. Install Python 3.6 version for current user (in user directory)

 5. Install [PyCharm Community Edition](https://www.jetbrains.com/pycharm/)